stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_notification_strategy/index.md

+---
+title: Variations on the notification strategy
+parent: MVC Variations
+has_children: true
+---
 # Variations on the notification strategy

    * [Qualified Notification](qualified_notification.md): Deliver notification with enhanced semantics to inform listeners about what has changed.